Tim Beckham: Major leagues

 After the 2013 season, Beckham tore his anterior cruciate ligament.
 He missed the 2014 season.

 On April 11, 2015, Beckham hit his first major league home run.
-For the season, he batted .222 /.274/.429.
+For the season, he batted .222/.274/.429.

-In 2016, Beckham played a backup utility man role, mainly playing SS, but also seeing time at all four infield positions.
+In 2016, Beckham played a backup utility man role, mainly playing shortstop, but also seeing time at all four infield positions.
 Beckham was demoted to Triple-A Durham on August 31, 2016, after not hustling home from second base during a game against the Boston Red Sox at Fenway Park.
-He finished the 2016 season batting .247/.300/.434, with 5 home runs and 16 RBIs in 64 games.
+He finished the season batting .247/.300/.434, with 5 home runs and 16 RBIs in 64 games.

-In spring training in 2017, the Rays reported that Beckham had been working on playing in the outfield in an attempt to give him more playing time and a more important platoon role.

-Due to an injury to newly acquired shortstop Matt Duffy, Beckham was able to see an increased amount of playing time at shortstop and even started the opening day game.
+In spring training in 2017, Beckham worked on playing in the outfield in an attempt to give him more playing time and a more important platoon role.
+Due to an injury to newly acquired shortstop Matt Duffy, Beckham's playing time at shortstop increased, including starting on Opening Day.
 Beckham started in a majority of the Rays games.
 This led Beckham to a minor break out.
 Batting .266/.303/.422 with 8 home runs, 26 RBIs through the first two months.
 Even with his improved play, Beckham was expected to relinquish his starting role upon Duffy's return.
-Upon the acquisition of defensive standout Adeiny Hechavarria, Beckham shifted over to second base He committed 20 errors for the season, the second-most among all American League players.
+Upon the acquisition of defensive standout Adeiny Hechavarria, Beckham shifted over to second base He committed 20 errors for the season, the second-most among all American League (AL) players.